camunda/camunda-docs/docs/components/operate/userguide/process-instance-migration.md

 ![operate-migrate-button](./img/process-instance-migration/migrate-button.png)

 :::note
-It is only possible to migrate running process instances, meaning instances in active or incident state.
+It is only possible to migrate running process instances, meaning instances in an active or incident state.
 All other process instances will not be part of the migration plan and will be ignored.
-Please visit the concepts section to learn about [all limitations](/components/concepts/process-instance-migration.md#limitations).
+Learn more about [all limitations](/components/concepts/process-instance-migration.md#limitations).
 :::

 The migration view features three areas: the source process diagram (top left), the target process diagram (top right) and the flow node mapping (bottom panel).